God save us from for-profit non-prophets …

 No nation knows liberty …

-Without also embracing virtue, prudence and diligence as Divine obligations.
+Without embracing virtue, prudence and diligence as Divine obligations.

 May God’s people stand in the gap once again.